nmatrices/nmatrix-generator/README.md

 ./kearns -l KD45 "[](p -> q) -> ([]p -> []q)" -level0
 ```

 This is always faster than computing the restrictions.
-For this this reason, it is often useful to use this flag before trying to compute the restrictions.
+For this this reason, it is often useful to use this flag before trying to compute them.
 Keep in mind that, if a formula is a tautology in the level $0$, then it is a tautology in all levels.

 A silent mode, which produces the files but don't open them, is available by using the flag ``-silent``.